-CIF amended its bylaws to include language that adds SCA training to coach certification and practice and game protocol that empowers coaches to remove from play a student-athlete who exhibits fainting-the number one warning sign of a potential heart condition.
+CIF amended its bylaws to include language that adds SCA training to coach certification and practice and game protocol that empowers coaches to remove from play a student-athlete who exhibits fainting, the number one warning sign of a potential heart condition.
 A student-athlete who has been removed from play after displaying signs or symptoms associated with SCA may not return to play until he/she is evaluated and cleared by a licensed health care provider.
 Parents and caregivers are urged to dialogue with student-athletes about their heart health and everyone associated with high school sports should be familiar with the cardiac chain of survival so they are prepared in the event of a cardiac emergency.

-I have reviewed and understand the symptoms and warning signs of SCA and the new CIF protocol to incorporate SCA prevention strategies into my student's sports program.
+The parent(s) acknowledge that she/he/they have reviewed and understand the symptoms and warning signs of SCA and the new CIF protocol to incorporate SCA prevention strategies into the student-athlete's sports program.